Welcome to Year 3! Year 3 is a very exciting year in which the children grow their independence as Juniors.

 Year 3 Team

-Mr Martisius (Class Teacher), Miss Clayton (Teaching Assistant), Miss Hall (Teaching Assistant) and Mr Freemantle (Teaching Assistant)
+Mr Martisius (Class Teacher), Miss Hunter (Teaching Assistant), Miss Hall (Teaching Assistant)

 Time Table